Computer Go Algorithms

 - I think the official page (along with sample code) is here

-- I think this is out of date and has been replaced by GTP
+- This is out of date and has been replaced by GTP

 - Can someone provide a link for this?